 - Not ideal for remote areas

 Most RV parks and campgrounds offer WiFi facilities now.

 Some are marketed as free and included in the pitch fees.
 Others may charge a premium, so only those that want the service need to pay.

 Some campgrounds offer a mix.
 A free connection is available in WiFi zones, usually close to the reception, and a paid option for a higher speed connection.

 In our experience, all campground WiFi is hit and miss.

 Large campgrounds need long-range WiFi to get a decent signal across the entire site.

 For some reason, not all campgrounds install antennas, routers, and access points capable of the task.
-The upshot is a poor signal in at least some areas of the campground.
+The upshot is a poor signal in some areas of the campground.